sr-gi/hyperion/README.md

           Possible values: [off, error, warn, info, debug, trace] [default: info] -p, --percentile-target <PERCENTILE_TARGET>
           Target percentile of node the transaction needs to reach.
-Use to measure propagation times [default: 90] -s, --seed <SEED>
+Use to measure propagation times [default: 90] --erlay
+          Whether nodes in the simulation support Erlay or not (all of them for now, this is likely to change) -s, --seed <SEED>
-          Seed to run random activity generator deterministically -h, --help
+          Seed to run random activity generator deterministically --no-latency
+          Don't add network latency to messages exchanges between peers.
+Useful for debugging -h, --help
           Print help
   -V, --version